See how forward-thinking finance teams are future-proofing their organizations through AP automation.

 What’s Considered a Good TIE?

-A good TIE ratio is at least 2 or 3, especially in economic times when EBIT can fall due to revenue drops and cost inflation effects, and interest expense rises on variable rate debt as the Fed raises rates.
-The relatively high TIE ratio means the company’s EBIT is 2 to 3 times its annual interest expense, which is a margin of safety for the risk of making interest payments on debt.
+A good TIE ratio is at least 2 or 3, especially in economic times when EBIT can fall due to revenue drops and cost inflation effects.
+Interest expense rises on variable rate debt as the Fed raises rates.
+The relatively high TIE ratio means the company’s EBIT is 2 to 3 times its annual interest expense, a margin of safety for the risk of not having enough cash to make interest payments on debt.

 What’s a TIE Ratio of 2.5 Mean?

 A TIE ratio (times interest earned ratio) of 2.5 means that EBIT, a company’s operating earnings before interest and income taxes, is two and one-half times the amount of its interest expense.
 The interpretation is that the company is within its debt capacity with a low risk of not paying interest on its debt.
-A times interest earned ratio of at least 2.0 is considered acceptable.
+A times interest earned ratio of at least 2.0 is considered acceptable, although 2.5 is better.

 Importance of Times Interest Earned Ratio